vdavez/website/content/posts/2022-12-17-output-csv-json-sqlite.md

 {{< figure src="/images/more_you_know.png">}}

 Here's a fun experiment.
 Suppose you have a CSV and want to export it into JSON.
 Obviously, one way you could do it is through a purpose-built tool.
 But did you know you can use SQLite directly?
-Let's try an experiment.
+Let's try it.

 Suppose you have the following CSV saved (cleverly) as "in.csv":